BaiardiLorenzo/srv-unet/README.md

 # SRV-UNet
 It is an architecture comprised with a GAN-based training procedure for obtaining a fast neural network which enable better bitrate performances respect to the H.265 codec for the same quality, or better quality at the same bitrate.
+It is different from the original SR-UNet architecture in the sense that it uses a VMAF/VMAF-NEG loss function for training.

 ## Requirements
 - Installing requirements: `$ pip install -r requirements.txt`